Car Seat, Booster Seat or Seatbelt: Where does your child fit?

 Types of Car Seats

 Rear-Facing Car Seat

 Infants and very young children should be placed in a rear-facing car seat.
 A rear-facing car seat has a 5-point harness and, in a crash, cradles and moves with a child to reduce stress to child’s fragile neck and spinal cord.
-Minnesota law requires infants up to 1 year and 20 pounds to be rear-facing.
+Minnesota law requires infants less than 1 year and 20 pounds to be rear-facing.
 However, the American Academy of Pediatrics, Safe Kids Worldwide, and many other safety experts recommend keeping the car seat rear-facing until the child reaches the manufacturer’s height and weight limits for the car seat.
 A rear-facing car seat is the safest restraint for a child.

 Forward-Facing Car Seat

 A child is ready for a forward-facing car seat when he/she outgrows the rear-facing seat.
 A forward-facing seat has a 5-point harness and a tether that limits a child’s forward movement during a crash.
 To maximize safety, keep a child in a forward-facing car seat until he/she reaches the manufacturer’s height and weight limits for the seat (regardless of age).

 Once a child outgrows the forward-facing car seat, he/she is likely ready to use the lap and shoulder belt with a booster seat; booster seats should never be used with lap-only seat belts.
 Use the seat belt positioner (that comes with the booster seat) to fit the seat belt over the child's shoulder and across his/her chest.
 Keep your child in a booster seat until he/she is big enough to fit in a seat belt properly.